 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.

 The average, daytime temperature between November and March is 7 degrees (45F) with 7.5hrs of sunlight.

 Good quality film is widely available for purchase as well as batteries (normal, alkaline and lithium).
 There will be access to power every evening to charge equipment, eg telephones and cameras.
 Mobile phone coverage can vary and you are recommended to contact your supplier for details.

-Layered clothing is recommended on most of the departure dates, remember that mid summer can be hot (July and August).
+Layered clothing is recommended on most of the departure dates.
 You need a riding helmet or a broad rimmed hat which must stay on firmly (we strongly recommend wearing an approved correctly-fitted riding helmet) and sunglasses with string.
 2 pairs of riding trousers (cycling shorts for men), half chaps are recommended, riding gloves, jersey, warm jacket (spring and autumn), shorts, long sleeves shirts, T-shirts, raincoat (seasonal), sunblock, camera on a shoulder strap with a pouch which can be secured to your belt, binoculars, 2 pairs of lightweight riding boots or trainers.

-The hroses have saddle bags equipped with bottled water attahced to the front of the saddle.
+The horses have saddle bags equipped with bottled water attached to the front of the saddle.

 This is an 8d/7n programme running from Saturday to Saturday with a flexible itinerary, although other lengths of stay are possible on request.
 Guests can choose from a wide selection of activities to create their own ideal experience.
 Please note that it is advised to focus on fewer activities and enjoy these fully.